- May 18, 2022

 Agile methodologies are becoming increasingly prevalent in software development around the world.
 They need a new approach to software testing that is well-matched with Agile’s fast-paced philosophy.
 Although test automation was not built with Agile teams in mind, it does make Agile testing a crucial component of the Agile idea.

 Any agile development methodology involves automated testing as a core component.
+A robust test strategy is essential for any agile development methodology that involves automated testing as a core component.
 Test automation becomes even more crucial as we go toward continuous deployment because of the instant insight it delivers to the development team on the application’s health.

 Automated testing must be conducted consistently and rapidly, and the test results must be consistent and predictable to acquire this immediate feedback.
 The majority of verifications should be undertaken as part of creating new features to accomplish these criteria.